elghonerox/solarsentinel-depin/README.md

 └─────────────────┘    └─────────────────┘    └─────────────────┘
 ```

+Note*: The live dashboard requires the backend (`backend-api-server.js`, port 3001), integration server (`integration.js`, port 4000), and AI server (`solar_ai.py`, port 5000) running locally.
+Follow the Setup instructions to start the servers, then access the dashboard at http://localhost:3000 for full functionality.
 ## Contributing

 Built for **Hedera Africa Hackathon 2025** - Empowering rural communities through decentralized solar monitoring and AI-driven predictive maintenance.